 Each year, states are required to submit information on their planned and actual expenditures for several child welfare programs to the U.S. Department of Health and Human Services (HHS).
-Section 432(c) of the Social Security Act (the Act) requires HHS to compile and submit copies of the state expenditure forms to the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate.
-The law also requires HHS to synthesize the information from the state reports by providing the national totals of planned spending by service category for the Stephanie Tubbs Jones Child Welfare Services Program (Title IV-B, Subpart 1 of the Act), as well as planned and actual spending by service category for the Promoting Safe and Stable Families Program (Title IV-B, Subpart 2 of the Act).
+Section 432(c) of the Social Security Act (the Act) requires HHS to compile and submit copies of the state expenditure forms to the Committee on Ways and Means of the United States House of Representatives and the Committee on Finance of the United States Senate.
+The law also requires HHS to synthesize the information from the state reports by providing the national totals of planned spending by service category for the Stephanie Tubbs Jones Child Welfare Services Program (title IV-B, subpart 1 of the Act), as well as planned and actual spending by service category for the MaryLee Allen Promoting Safe and Stable Families Program (PSSF) (title IV-B, subpart 2 of the Act).

-This report is prepared annually in response to this requirement.
+This report is prepared in response to this requirement.
 Attachment A of the report contains a copy of the required financial reports (known as the CFS-101 Parts I, II, and III) and the instructions for completing the forms.
 Copies of completed forms from each of the 50 states, the District of Columbia, Puerto Rico, and the Virgin Islands are provided as Attachment B of this report.